jenyu7/Turtles/README.md

 **Features:**

 MEET THE PREDATORS:
-      - Jen the Jaguar
+- Jen the Jaguar :leopard:
-      - Zoey the Zebra
+- Zoey the Zebra:sun_with_face:
-      - Bonnie the Bear
+- Bonnie the Bear:bear:
-      - Dasha the Dartfrog
+- Dasha the Dartfrog:frog:
-      - Masha the Mammoth
+- Masha the Mammoth:elephant:
-      - Yiling the Yak
+- Yiling the Yak:ox:
-      - Cody the Crocodile
+- Cody the Crocodile:crocodile:

 MEET THE PREY:
-      - Ida the Iguana
+- Ida the Iguana:dragon_face:
-      - Rachel the Rabbit
+- Rachel the Rabbit:rabbit:
-      - Jessica the Jellyfish
+- Jessica the Jellyfish:information_desk_person:
-      - Patricia the Pangolin
+- Patricia the Pangolin:punch:
-      - Eugene the Egret
+- Eugene the Egret:baby_chick:
-      - Allard the Armadillo
+- Allard the Armadillo:sun_with_face:
-      - JennK the Jackrabbit
+- JennK the Jackrabbit:rabbit:

+COMMANDS WITHIN THE GAME:
+- help -- displays the list of commands in the game.
+- rules -- displays the rules of the game.
+- grid -- reprints the current grid in the game.
+- catches -- displays the # of catches already made.
+- health -- displays the current health.
+- left -- displays the # of catches left.
+- pred -- displays the descriptions of the predators.
+- prey -- displays the descriptions of the prey.
+- toggle -- change the current status of notifications.
+- exit -- force exits the game.

 **Launch Instructions and Gameplay:**